hbg108/tfl-data-visualization/README.md

 ## Overview

 This project implements an end-to-end data engineering pipeline to analyze station footfall data from Transport for London (TfL).
-The goal is to provide insights into passenger flow patterns (tap counts) at Tube and TfL Rail stations across multiple dimensions.
+The goal is to provide insights into passenger flow patterns (tap counts of Oyster cards) at Tube and TfL Rail stations across multiple dimensions.

 The project was completed as part of the [DataTalksClub Data Engineering Zoomcamp 2025](https://github.com/DataTalksClub/data-engineering-zoomcamp).